Z0etrope/Payslip-Java/Payslip - Seisma/README.txt

 java -jar payslip.jar [.csv file]

-where [.csv file] is your csv file
+where [.csv file] is the name of your csv file with the extension (e.g. Data.csv)